-New Parent Resources
+New & Expectant Parent Resources

 Congratulations on the birth or expected birth of your baby!
 You probably have lots of questions.
 You may be grieving the loss of the baby you expected.
-You may be angry.
+You may be concerned or overwhelmed.
 These feelings are normal.
 The most important thing for you to keep in mind is that a Down syndrome diagnosis is not as “life changing” as the fact that you have a new baby.
 And in most ways, your baby will be just like other infants.
 He or she will need to be fed, held, and loved.
 There will be many joys in raising your baby, as well as some challenges along the way.
 Down syndrome is a condition your baby has, but it is not who your baby is.
 It’s normal to be nervous about what lies ahead.

 Become a DSAWM Member